-5. Why won’t my public library card work at the RCC library?
+5. Why won’t my public library card work at the Richland Community College library?

 Richland shares resources with academic libraries instead of public libraries.
 The complete list of libraries where you can use your Richland library card is available here.
 To use the public libraries, contact your local public library for a card.